EirikHaughom/OSDUBootcamp/README.md

 | Lab Module 7: Working with the WellDelivery DDMS | Learn how to use the OSDU API to read and write well delivery data to the OSDU platform using the WellDelivery DDMS. | [Link]() | [Link](/Labs/Module%207%20-%20Working%20with%20the%20WellDelivery%20DDMS/) |
 | Lab Module 8: Working with the Production DDMS | Learn how to use the OSDU API to read and write production data to the OSDU platform using the Production DDMS. | [Link]() | [Link](/Labs/Module%208%20-%20Working%20with%20the%20Production%20DDMS/) |

-### OSDU Introduction
-Introduction about OSDU and the core promise of OSDU.
-Include end user perspective / value markers.

-### ADME Introduction
-ADME and what ADME brings on top of OSDU

-### OSDU Concepts
-Introduction to the building blocks of OSDU.
-Core services, DDMS, Ingestion, scemas, data structure +++, Master/reference Data

-### ADME Deployments
-Get ADME available for your project:
-* DEV instance
-* Cost management
-* Working with logs using Azure

 ### Tools and utilities
 * OSDU CLI
 * Postman